 The natural potential of the region has made a profound contribution to the present economic structure which is based on the following activities: farming, fishing, small industry and tourism.

-Watch this beautiful video of Lagoa city and the suburbs.
+Watch these beautiful videos of Lagoa city and its villages.

 A video of the small lagune of Estombar, name "Sítio das Fontes" ( The Sources Place).